Business KPIs: How To Create Company KPIs That Drive Success in 2023

 KPIs need to be KEY performance indicators, meaning they need to be the most valuable metrics that drive the overall growth of your company.
 We recommend that you have 8-12 KPIs to track your performance.
 You want to measure what you want to move, not everything that moves!
 If you have more than this currently, you need to whittle down the least important metrics.
 If it is tough for you to get rid of them all at once, set a goal to eliminate one each quarter until you get it down to the right number.
 It doesn’t mean that you don’t track those other metrics, they just aren’t the Key Performance Indicators.
 Just as a doctor has literally thousands of things they can measure, they only have four vital signs that are the most representative of the overall health of the patient.
 If doctors can save your life with four metrics, you can make your business thrive with 12!

-4 Step Guide to Creating Company KPIs
+Easy Guide to Creating Business KPIs

 Step 1: Determine What to Measure